-The Heat Alarm gives a fire warning when the nominal temperature at the Alarm reaches 58°C. It is ideal for kitchens, garages, boiler houses and other areas where there are normally high levels of fumes, smoke or dust i.e. places where Smoke Alarms cannot be installed without the risk of excessive nuisance alarms.
+The Heat Alarm gives a fire warning when the temperature at the Alarm reaches 62°C. It is ideal for kitchens, garages, boiler houses and other areas where there are normally high levels of fumes, smoke or dust i.e. places where Smoke Alarms cannot be installed without the risk of excessive nuisance alarms.
 A Heat Alarm should only be used in rooms adjoining escape routes, in conjunction with Smoke Alarms on the escape routes.

-Heat Alarms EIB603CX are supplementary to Smoke Alarms and must be interconnected to the Smoke Alarms EIB650iWX to ensure that the early warning will be heard, particularly by somebody sleeping.
+All Heat Alarms must be interconnected to the Smoke Alarms to ensure that the early warning will be heard, particularly by somebody sleeping.
 A properly designed early warning fire system ensures the alarm is given before the escape routes become blocked with smoke.
-Therefore, there must be Smoke Alarms along the escape routes as Heat Alarms would not give sufficient warning.
+Therefore there must be Smoke Alarms along the escape routes as Heat Alarms would not give sufficient warning.